 Lon Lockwood to the Rescue!
 Call New York's Most Trusted Electrician Today.

-How to Tell If Your Electrical Panel Is Overloaded
+How To Tell if Your Electrical Panel Is Overloaded

 You likely don’t think much about your home’s electrical panel; it’s just the metal box in your utility room with all those switches and labels.
 But that unobtrusive box is critical to your home’s operation, and it’s worth paying attention to.

-Electrical Repairs by Lon LockwoodAn electrical panel manages the electricity coming into the home from the source outside and directs power to specific areas.
 A panel contains the main breaker, which controls power for the whole house, and individual breakers, which control power for certain parts of the house, such as the kitchen.
 (Older panels may have fuses instead.)

 Panels are built to handle a certain amount of electricity, so you may overload your panel if you have several high-draw systems plugged in at once.
+This can happen with plugging in too many appliances or even too many holiday decorations on one circuit, especially on panels not meant to handle today’s volume of electricity usage.

 If your electrical panel is overloaded, it can damage devices such as computers, televisions, and fridges, and it may also result in injuries to you or a loved one.
-When your panel is overloaded, it should be dealt with using extreme caution, and it is highly recommended it’s corrected by a professional from Lon Lockwood Electric.

 Signs Your Electrical Panel May Be Overloaded